Information presented from the 2021 - 2022 Academic Catalog.

 In order to fulfill the requirements for certification in Organizational Studies, a student must accomplish the following:

-- complete three core courses: one from each each of the two major content areas and a third from either content area (some courses are listed below)
+- complete three core courses: one from the two major content areas and a third from either content area (some courses are listed below)

 - complete PSYC 230 - Organizational Psychology, which is offered each spring semester